 As I write her in the Mirror, she and Kirk have a real relationship, pre-Marlene Moreau.

-The Zetal: in order to try to finally wrap up the HG Wells storyline, I needed a garden variety villain.
+The Zetal: in order to try to finally wrap up the HG Wells storyline, I needed a sort of garden variety villain.
 That was the Var-gi-yeh.
-They would come from outside our solar system, and therefore it would help if we had a warning of some sort.
+They would come from outside our solar system, and therefore it would help if we had an early warning of some sort.

 I reached back into my older work and found the Zetal.

-Back in Together, the Witannen and the Imvari capture ten humans for war games.
-But they are working for a third party, a species in the Andromeda Galaxy, the Zetal.
+Back in Together, the Witannen and the Imvari capture ten humans for war games on a grand scale.
+But they are actually working for a third party, a species in the Andromeda Galaxy, the Zetal.

-The Zetal were meant to be more or less incorporeal but I didn’t have much on them.
-In Together, it was considerably easier to work with the Imvari and the Witannen.
+This species was meant to be more or less incorporeal.
+However, I did not have much on them.
+In Together, it was considerably easier to just work with the Imvari and the Witannen.
 Species which are more or less our basic body type are just easier to deal with.
 The reader or viewer can relate to them better.
 And, truly, so can the writer.
+After all, I needed to get the story down on pixels.

 If a character is hard for even the writer to relate to, then the character is just not going to be written.
-That’s unfortunate, as they are kind of interesting on paper.
+That is unfortunate, as they are kind of interesting on paper.
 But I have very little on them.
 They are a piece of bringing Trek out of our galaxy and into our galactic neighbor.
-That’s not enough, though.
-There isn’t enough ‘there’, there.
+That is not enough, though.
+There just is not enough ‘there’, there.

-If I need to pull in an Andromeda Galaxy species, then the Zetal might be it, and I would do more with them.
+If I need to pull in an Andromeda Galaxy species, then they might be it, and I would do more with them.
+They certainly could use an overhaul and some love from their creator!
 Right now, though, they remain a semi-useful curiosity and not much more.

 The prompt for a monthly challenge was, if I recall correctly, about lying.
 And who better to lie than the semi-silver-tongued reptilian devil himself, Skrol?